jaselchauhan/leap_theremin/README.md

 # leap_theremin

-theremin developed using javascript and leap motion controller
+A basic theremin developed for use with the leap motion controller.

+Coded in vanilla JavaScript using an Angular JS front end.
+Currently in MVP stage